 - Let the eggplants drain in a colander until no juices come out, at least one to two hours.

-- Place a very large pan on the stove and pour the oil in it.
+- Slice the onions.
+Place a very large pan on the stove and pour the oil in it.
 Heat up the oil on medium heat and add the chopped onions.
 Cook them until soft, but make sure to stir in them so they do not burn.

 - Add chopped eggplants, peppers and tomato sauce.
 Add three tablespoons of salt and the pepper and mix well.
 Add the bay leaves.
 Taste and add more salt if necessary.